djbartos93/Quartz/README.md

   - [x] static page manager
 - [x] Image and file upload
 - [ ] Docs section (some kind of wiki like function)
+- [ ] better minecraft server status on sidebar (that is easy to customize)